 There are over a billion websites on the Internet.
 Many of them are made a long time ago and have not been updated with HTML features.
 As such, search engines move past these websites, and viewers find these websites difficult to read.

-In this tutorial you will learn how to use new semantic HTML5 tags in a web page creation and how to make its content more informative for machines.
+In this guide, you will learn how to use new semantic HTML5 tags in a web page creation and how to make content more informative for machines.

 Let's first consider a basic HTML page template, written in non-semantic HTML: